-Paying our fair share.
+Paying our fair share, our tax strategy.

 The Co-op’s purpose is to champion ‘a better way of doing business for you and your communities’.

-- we believe it is important to pay our fair share of tax in accordance with all relevant laws and regulations at the right time
+- believe it is important to pay our fair share of tax in accordance with all relevant laws and regulations at the right time

-- we are open and honest in all dealings with tax authorities and communicate with HMRC regularly on significant tax issues affecting our business
+- are open and honest in all dealings with tax authorities and communicate with HMRC regularly on significant tax issues affecting our business

-The tax policy is reviewed and approved by the Risk and Audit Committee and Group Board, on an annual basis.
-(Last approval date: October 2018)
+The Tax Policy and Strategy Statement is reviewed and approved by the Group Board on an annual basis (last approval date: September 2021).